 News Corp. and other bigwigs in the media zone were unhappy with Google and its effect on their businesses.
 They don’t appreciate a search engine selling advertisements regarding their content without getting money for it, even if their content is openly consumable online.
 The print world is expected to force changes to current copyright law, and apply pressure on intermediaries to stop functioning for search engines like Google.

 Like print, the TV industry is slowly being taken over by the internet and radically disparate industries are engaged in a battle for dominance.
 Two initiatives that should be tabbed are TV Everywhere a new DRM-laden attempt by the mainstream TV industry to outsmart innovative technologies like Boxee and Selectable Output Control, Hollywood’s latest effort to decide what you can record on your DVR, rather than the viewers.

 6. Cracking GSM, SSL

 Two very significant problems expected with cryptography implementations, concern cell phone security, and web browser security.
-Devices which intercept phone calls that use GSM technology are expected to get cheaper and increase in public demonstrations of the ability to break GSM’s encryption are bound to increase.
-Mobile phone industry needs to urgently change its obsolete security systems.
+Devices that intercept phone calls that use GSM technology are expected to get cheaper and an increase in public demonstrations of the ability to break GSM’s encryption are bound to increase.
+The mobile phone industry needs to urgently change its obsolete security systems.
 SSL is probably the best web security system available, but in the past year several flaws regarding its practical use have been highlighted and it needs to immediately aim to improve.

 7. Hardware Hacking